killerwails/playbook-skeleton/README.md

   - Populates each {required system} directory with 'playbook.yml' and 'dependencies.yml'

 All files are created blank, but will be updated (in the next iteration) to suite current ansible requirements for baser functionality.

+Second Iteration:
+- Commandline functionality detailed above still persists and can be invoked by targetting 'skeleton.rb' with the appropriate options.
+- Newly added, is 'bone_marrow.rb' (working title), which allows you to populate the inards of the playbook file structure.
+  - At present these inards are static and must be modified in marrow.rb to work.
+- Next version bump will include the 'required_system' (ex application, management) functionality.
+At present only the common level exists.
+As well as correctly generate the host files for next/dev/stage/prod.

+Eventually bone_marrow will run with a command line interface similar to the first iteration and later with a checklist UI populated with TD ansible roles.

 License
 -------